 I guess I can see why the Faculty has problems supporting me, since I have been critical of things they have done.
 I have to say though, in recent weeks (cross my fingers) they have been rather fair, in two aspects.
 One was that they didn't re-ban me from frosh week, although, they didn't approve me either.
 That was left to the orientation directors.
-After literally hour: on the phone, they were convinced.
+After literally hours on the phone, they were convinced.

-I hope I proved myself.
-I love giving the frosh their best chance.
+chance.
 I tried to give it up to my frosh straight - here's how it is.
 Here's how co-op rocks, here's how it sucks.
 If some were hoping I would lie and say Math and Math Faculty and co-op is all daisies, love, and altruism, they were dreaming, in technicolour.
 But I did try and psych my frosh up with the love I have for fellow mathies and fellow students.
 And to be proud of the school that they go to.